Microlandia, the brutally honest city builder, arrives on Steam.

 This input gives Microlandia a depth rarely seen in the city builder genre.
 The seriousness of the simulation, however, stands in stark contrast to a narrative layer full of humor and gimmicks.
 Players have to pay attention to in-game elements that help them diagnose what is happening in their town, for example by reading the sensation-hungry local press, which follows every move you make critically.

 In Microlandia, democracy is not a backdrop, but the core mechanic that keeps you from losing.
-Every five in-game years, the citizens vote and decide whether to re-elect you or kick you out.
-Each individual verdict is shaped by your performance across six policy categories: shelter, occupation, safety, cost of living, recreation, and healthcare.
+Every five in-game years, an election decides whether you stay in office.
+The outcome is shaped by six approval categories: shelter, occupation, safety, basic needs, parks, and healthcare.
 A live polls panel lets you track your approval in each category, while the newspaper holds you publicly accountable for every decision along the way.

 Features